tedmiston/qcbrunch/CONTRIBUTING.md

 # Contributing

-QCBrunch is now deployed on Zeit Now.
-It was previously hosted on GitHub Pages.
+QCBrunch is deployed on Vercel.

 ## Add a Place